 Cook couscous with some simple ingredients like shallot, raisin, pine nuts, cumin, and others in 20 minutes.
 Before serving, add raisins, almonds, and herbs to accentuate the difference in flavors, which may make you feel more thrilling.

-This must-have side dish goes great with any high-protein dish, such as meats or seafood; for example, serve couscous with grilled chicken or sweet and spicy shrimp.
+This must-have side dish goes great with any high-protein dish, such as meats or seafood; for example, serving couscous as a companion dish with beef stew, grilled chicken, sweet and spicy shrimp is also not a bad idea.

 Craving more?
 Here is a short and straightforward demonstration of cooking Moroccan couscous: